International Summer Externships

-SVM International Externship Travel Funds1.
-FUNDING OPPORTUNITY DESCRIPTION
+SVM International Externship Travel Funds

 - Program Objectives: SVM International Summer Externship travel funds enable students to obtain a professional experience that will benefit their career development, providing that this experience is currently not available in the United States.
 The number of travel awards and their amount vary depending on the applicant pool and funding amount for that particular year.

 - Award Description: These travel funds are specifically designed for 1st and 2nd year DVM students in the UC Davis School of Veterinary Medicine for partial support of expenses associated with international experiences during the summer months which immediately follow the submission of their application.
 Students are encouraged to apply for travel support to obtain professional experience in research, clinical or both.
 Those students with research proposals are also encouraged to apply for Students Training in Advanced Research (STAR) funding, although there is no guarantee of funding from either program.
 Experiences in which students engage in clinical activities must have the on-site supervision of a veterinarian in the host country.
 This program is not intended to provide continued support for international experiences, projects, and/or collaborations.
 It is encouraged that other sources of funding will be sought after developing these first contacts (example: NIH).
 Although the choice of overseas sites is made by students who apply for this scholarship it is highly encouraged that students visit the International Programs website to learn about previous locations that students have been funded for.